gatienc/Cartobat/docs/Detailed-Pre-processing.md

 | 2023-06-22 08:40:10.954000+02:00 | A8032A311F6A | -64  |
 | 2023-06-22 08:40:08.524000+02:00 | A8032A311F96 | -75  |

-- Clean the data using the cleaning Filter provided by set_cleaner()
+The data is first cleaned using the cleaning filter provided by set_cleaner().

-- Sort the data by timestamp
+The data is then sorted by timestamp.
-- Merge the dataframes of each MacModule into one dataframe

-Segmenting

-Segment the data :
+Then the data is segmented :

-   For each MacModule, create a dataframe containing only the data of the MacModule and without too much time gap between each data point. (gap < 100*sampling time), it optimize the filtering process by reducing the number of data point to filter.
-Then for each sub-dataframe:
+   For each MacModule, we're creating a 'segment' dataframe containing only the data of the MacModule and without too much time gap between each data point. (gap < 100*sampling time),  this 'segment' dataframe is then sampled every 'sampling time'.

-   1. Sample the data every "sampling time"
+   The sample takes the max received signal intensity during the time interval between two sample.

-   2. Filter the data using the filter provided by set_filter()
+   Then, the segment is filtered using the filter provided by set_filter().

+   Finally, the filtered segment is added to the final dataframe.